nagi1999a/Verilog-on-VS-Code-helper/README.md

 3. Clone or download the repo
 4. copy helper_windows folder to the folder mentioned in 2.
 5. run Start.bat in helper_windows folder and follow the instructions
+* You need to have Vivado installed and specify the its linter program(xvlog.bat) to make linter works.
 * Note that everytime you want to use VS code, you should still run Start.bat instead of Code.exe.

 ## What it did